-We recommend that learners who are beginning this course have a level in Arabic equivalent to first language competence.
+We recommend that learners starting this course should have a level in Portuguese equivalent to first language competence.

 Guided learning hours

 We design Cambridge IGCSE syllabuses based on learners having about 130 guided learning hours for each subject during the course but this is for guidance only.
 The number of hours a learner needs to achieve the qualification may vary according to local practice and their previous experience of the subject.